 Need for exercise: Nothing beats sequences of games with his humans to show off his physical prowess when necessary.

-Runaway: This breed, of a curious nature, will discover new things.
+Runaway: This breed is curious and will discover new things.
 It is therefore advisable to properly secure your doors and windows.

 The British Shorthair and Other Cats: Cats do not seek the company of a fellow cat, but your British Shorthair will be able to be cordial with another cat, as long as the introductions have been made gradually.
-By using the right method of introduction between the two cats, we increase the chances that these two toms will get along well!
+By using the proper method of introduction between the two cats, you can increase the chances that these two toms will get along well!

-The British Shorthair and the Elderly: The fact that he has a physique that makes him more placid than others, the British Shorthair, in adulthood, may well suit a quieter person.
+The British Shorthair and the Elderly: The fact that he has a physique that makes him more peaceful than others, the British Shorthair, in adulthood, may well suit a quieter person.

 Hair loss: Outside of molting periods, because its coat is short, grooming once a week is sufficient.

 His diet must be adapted to the living conditions and his individuality.
-Because he has a heavy build, this cat can be more prone to being overweight, which would affect his motor skills as well as his health.
-It is advisable to follow the recommendations of the veterinarian carefully.
+Because he has a heavy build, this cat can be more prone to being overweight, affecting his motor skills and health.
+Therefore, it is advisable to follow the recommendations of the veterinarian carefully.

-The particular hair of this cat calls for very simple but very careful grooming, carried out with a small fine-toothed comb, which removes dead hair to prevent it from being ingested by the British Shorthair cat when it licks itself on his daily potty.
+The particular hair of this cat calls for very simple but very careful grooming, carried out with a small fine-toothed comb, which removes dead hair to prevent it from being ingested by the British Shorthair cat when he licks himself on his daily potty.
 Naturally, this operation must be carried out more frequently during the molting period, which usually occurs in the spring, when there is a considerable loss of coat and undercoat.
-The abundance of its fur – and its wanderlust instinct – also makes it prone to flea infestations, which are immediately eliminated by using one of the many products available on the market.
+Unfortunately, the abundance of his fur – and his wanderlust instinct – also makes it prone to flea infestations, which are immediately eliminated by using one of the many products available on the market.

-Life expectancy: Its life expectancy is between 14 and 18 years on average.
+Life expectancy: On average, his life expectancy is between 14 and 18 years.

 Resistant/robust: Rather robust, its dense fur allows it to have better protection against the cold compared to other less "dressed" breeds.

 Tendency to grow: His teddy head can also easily go with an overweight body.
-Its reputation as a calm cat can lead it to gain weight more easily.
-It is essential to monitor your weight gain regularly and notify your veterinarian.
+His reputation as a calm cat can lead him to gain weight more quickly.
+It is essential to monitor his weight gain regularly and notify your veterinarian.

 The British Shorthair kitten can one day develop the same pathologies as any other cat, such as oral pathologies.